+5. Young roots will appear in 2-3 weeks.
+Wait till basil roots are a minimum of 2-3 inches long before transferring the cuttings in containers filled with rich loamy soil.

 9. For a productive basil plant, check out our basil growing tips here.